CamiloCCarvalho/Exercises-PHP/13-kangarooJump/description.md

 The first kangaroo starts at location  and moves at a rate of  meters per jump.
 The second kangaroo starts at location  and moves at a rate of  meters per jump.
 You have to figure out a way to get both kangaroos at the same location at the same time as part of the show.
-If it is possible, return YES, otherwise return NO.
+If it is possible, return **YES**, otherwise return **NO**.

 # Example